rubenmesserschmidt/Material-Picker_docs/docs/source/features.rst

 #.
 The material is part of an object that is linked from another *.blend* file
    A popup window will appear asking if you want to load the linked file or show the material locally

    * **Load File**: The linked file will be loaded in a new blender instance.
 Then **1** or **2** will be applied and the *Shading* workspace will be activated.

-     :Auto Reload: If the linked file is changed, the changes will be applied automatically.
+     :Auto Reload: If the material in the linked file is changed, the material will be updated automatically.
 Needs to be enabled in the *Preferences*.

    * **Show Local**: **1** or **2** will be applied but the material is not editable, since it remains linked.